 Marine amps offer some excellent solutions for some special case installations like in classic cars.
 Rather than spend a ton of money for custom fabrication or metalwork you can use an amp for a direct, easy-to-install sound that works great.

-They’re really aren’t any “cons” to worry about, aside from the cosmetic color and style.
+There really aren’t any “cons” to worry about, aside from the cosmetic color and style.
 Additionally, when shopping that means it’s possible to have even more options and you can possibly find a great deal.